codingPillar/bezier-Curves-Visualisation/readme.md

 // USAGE:

--Pressing the add button will add a new point in the center of the canvas, so make sure you move it to see the curve because the points are otherwise are stacked and no interesting curves appears.
+-Pressing the add button will add a new point in the center of the canvas, so make sure you move it to see the curve because the points are otherwise are stacked and no interesting curve appears.

 -Pressing the REM POINT button will remove the last added point.